 Seats reserved for people with reduced mobility

 Since 2005, all seats reserved for people with reduced mobility have been green rather than blue.
 These seats are for the use of people with reduced mobility, which includes elderly people, people with permanent or temporary mobility difficulties due to physical injury and pregnant women who, for safety reasons, also have reserved seating.
+Children of less than six years and adults carrying babies are also included on this list.

 Reserved platform and central card checking machine